Jimmy586/Jimmy586/README.md

 💡 Fileds of interest: Cloud computing, Scalable Systems, Statistical analysis, Distributed Systems, Machine Learning, Data Science.💡
  (Some projects are private for research purposes)

 🔭 I’m currently working on projects that analyze PCB components with Computer Vision and OCR to showcase a practical application of these technologies in industry.
-Moreover, developing a Neural-based Decompiler (N-Bref) framework as a testament to my innovative approach to problem-solving in the tech world.
+Moreover, I am customizing a Neural-based Decompiler (N-Bref and LLM4Decompiler) framework as a testament to my innovative approach to problem-solving in the tech world.

 ![](https://komarev.com/ghpvc/?username=Jimmy586)